1980 NCAA Division I-A football season

 The 1980 NCAA Division I-A football season saw a university from the state of Georgia take its first national title since 1942.

 Nine days following the bowl games to close the 1979 season, tragedy struck when new LSU coach Bo Rein died when the plane he was flying in crashed into the Atlantic Ocean off the coast of Virginia.
 Rein, who coached North Carolina State to the Atlantic Coast Conference championship in 1979, was named on November 30 of that year as the successor to Charles McClendon, who coached LSU to a 137–59–7 mark from 1962 through 1979.
 Jerry Stovall, a former LSU All-American and St. Louis Cardinals defensive back, was named to succeed Rein approximately 36 hours after the crash.

 The Georgia Bulldogs starred freshman running back Herschel Walker, who made his NCAA debut against Tennessee.
 Down 15–2 at halftime, Georgia sent in Walker, the third string running back at the time, to try to light a spark.
 Walker ran over All-American safety Bill Bates, in a play that would set the tempo for the rest of his career.

 This year was the final season in which long time rivals Rutgers and Princeton played against each other.
 The rivalry between the New Jersey schools has not been played since.

-This year's edition of Florida–Georgia game was won on a last minute 92 yard pass from Georgia's own endzone, known by the play by play call "Run, Lindsay, run!".
+This year's edition of Florida–Georgia game was won on a last-minute 92-yard pass from Georgia's own endzone, known by the play-by-play call "Run, Lindsay, run!".

 The Bulldogs ran through the rest of the season unscathed, beating Notre Dame in the Sugar Bowl.
 Walker rushed for 150 yards against Notre Dame, a defense which had not given up a hundred-yard game that whole season.
 He did this with a dislocated shoulder.

-The Pittsburgh Panthers also had a stellar season, led by defensive end Hugh Green.
+The Pittsburgh Panthers also had a stellar season, led by defensive end Hugh Green and quarterback Dan Marino.
 The team went 11–1 and finished ranked No. 2, finishing the season with a rout of South Carolina and Heisman Trophy winner George Rogers in the Gator Bowl.
 29 players from this team went on to play in the NFL.